dotnet/machinelearning/src/Microsoft.ML.DataView/DataViewRowCursor.md

 next cursor with the next lowest batch ID (which should be greater, of course, than the `Batch` value we were just iterating on).

-Put another way: if we called `GetRowCursor` (possibly with an `IRandom` instance), and we store all the values from the rows from that cursoring in some list, in order.
-Now, imagine we create `GetRowCursorSet` (with an identically constructed `IRandom` instance), and store the values from the rows from the cursorings from all of them in a different list, in order, accompanied by their `Batch` value.
+Put another way: if we called `GetRowCursor` (possibly with a `Random` instance), and we store all the values from the rows from that cursoring in some list, in order.
+Now, imagine we create `GetRowCursorSet` (with an identically constructed `Random` instance), and store the values from the rows from the cursorings from all of them in a different list, in order, accompanied by their `Batch` value.
 Then: if we were to perform a *stable* sort on the second list keyed by the stored `Batch` value, it should have content identical to the first list.

-So: `Batch` is a `long` value associated with every `ICounted` implementation (including implementations of `ICursor`).
-This quantity must be:

-Non-decreasing as we call `MoveNext` or `MoveMany`.
+So: `Batch` is a `long` value associated with every `DataViewRow` implementation (including implementations of `ICursor`).
+This quantity must be non-decreasing as we call `MoveNext` or `MoveMany`.
 That is, it is fine for the `Batch` to repeat the same batch value within the same cursor (though not across cursors from the same set), but any change in the value must be an increase.

 The requirement of consistency is for one cursor or cursors from a *single* call to `GetRowCursor` or `GetRowCursorSet`.
-It is not required that the `Batch` be consistent among multiple independent cursorings.
+It is not required that the `Batch` be consistent among multiple independent cursorings, since which "batch" a row belongs to is often an artifact of whatever thread worker happens to be available to process that row, which is deliberately not intended to be a deterministic process.

 ## `MoveNext` and `MoveMany`